parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 author_profile: true
 redirect_from:
 ---
-The purpose of this page is to help Sharif University of Technology undergraduates, especially physics students.
-I've put some stuff here that may be helpful to them.
-Using them is free, and you don't need permission.
+Welcome to 4Sharif's!
+This page is all about helping out our friends at Sharif University of Technology, especially those studying physics.
+I've gathered some resources that could be of great use to you, and the best part is that they're available for free and you don't need to ask for permission to use them.
+Enjoy!

 ## Laboratory Reports
-Here are my lab reports.
-Use them at your own risk.
+Note: Using someone else's lab reports as your own is considered academic misconduct and can result in serious consequences.
+It is recommended to always complete your own work and properly cite any sources used.

 ### Physics III Lab ('21)